danhunlee/TriviaGame/README.md

 //TODO: I have not finished the part for counting the correct, incorrect, and unanswered answers.

 //TODO: I have not finished the styling of the page using css.

+//TODO: I also need to make sure that you can only click one clickbox per questions.